mariusschulz/jQuery.passwordStrength/Readme.md

 Of course, nobody stops you from doing some fancy JavaScript stuff based on the assigned classes!

 ## Options
-Below are the options and it's default values that you override by passing an object to the plugin.
+Below are the options and the default values that you can override by passing a settings object into the plugin.

     $("#password").passwordStrengthIndicator({
             secureStrength: 25,